Are you an overwhelmed mom? Use these tips from an experienced SAHM to feel less overwhelmed and less stressed.

 Even just 10-15 minutes a day is helpful.
 Many moms do yoga or stretching throughout the day.
 Exercises like that are great early in the morning or even before bed at night.

 Want to ramp it up?
 Try weightlifting or HIIT routines to get some cardio and weight training in.

 My favorite exercise?
 Walking!
 It’s so simple and it’s probably one of the best low impact exercises a mom can do.
 I like to walk first thing in morning before everyone gets up, but a family walk can be enjoyable too.

 Date nights may be few and far between now that you have kids, but even spending a few minutes together every day can help you feel connected with your spouse/ partner.

-If you can try to do something fun together, something that will take your mind off of things.
+If you can try to do something fun together, even if it’s an at-home date night, to help take your mind off of things.

 Get some sleep.